wargoth/DelugeFirmware/docs/dev/loop-in-arrangement.md

 - ✅ Implementation location: `ArrangerView::renderLoopRow()` and `ArrangerView::getRainbowColor()` in `/src/deluge/gui/views/arranger_view.cpp`

 ### Critical Implementation Findings

+**Session Mode Loop Isolation Fix**
+During implementation, a critical issue was discovered and resolved:

+**The Problem:**
+- Arrangement loop logic in `setupPlaybackUsingInternalClock()` was being applied to ALL playback modes
+- This caused session mode playback to be affected by active arrangement loops
+- Session clips would incorrectly start from arrangement loop positions instead of their natural positions

+**The Solution:**
+- Added `currentPlaybackMode == &arrangement` condition to loop logic in `setupPlaybackUsingInternalClock()`
+- Session mode playback is now completely isolated from arrangement loop state
+- Arrangement loops only affect playback when in arrangement mode

+**Root Cause:**
+The loop startup position logic was checking `currentSong->shouldLoopArrangement()` without verifying the current playback mode.
+This violated the separation of concerns between session and arrangement modes.

+**Implementation Location:**
+`PlaybackHandler::setupPlaybackUsingInternalClock()` in `/src/deluge/playback/playback_handler.cpp` around lines 410-420.

+**Note:** The runtime loop logic in `actionSwungTick()` was already correctly scoped to arrangement mode only.

 **Row Indexing Architecture Discovery**
 During implementation, a critical misunderstanding of the arrangement view coordinate system was discovered and resolved: